18F/unit-testing-node/_pages/components/middleware.md

 ```

 Even though the last few assertions look identical to those in the previous
-test, they are actually validating different code paths and values for
+test, they're actually validating different code paths and values for
 `errorMessage`.
 Hence, contrary to earlier advice against repeating
-assertions, in this case it makes sense since they only appear to be the same,
+assertions, in this case the repetition makes sense since the assertions only
-but actually aren't.
+appear to be the same, but actually aren't.

-However, it's still prudent to extract these assertions into a helper
+That said, it's still prudent to extract these assertions into a helper
-function, so that we can easily see their common purpose across test cases.
+function, so you can easily see their common purpose across test cases.
+Call
-Let's call this helper function `checkErrorResponse`:
+this helper function `checkErrorResponse`:

 ```js
   describe('execute', function() {